What is An Environmental Management System (EMS)?

 Rather than being a collection of ad hoc approaches, the environmental management systems guidelines that it produces serve as a body of environmental management system procedures, essentially providing a consistent means for organizations to prioritize and allocate social & environmental management system resources.

 Environmental management system awareness begins with an environmental management system assessment, including applications for environmental management system.
 It then explores environmental management systems requirements with guidance for use including, but not limited to:

-Many countries are mandating more environmental responsibility from their corporations.
-For example, in the United States Of America, the EPA (Environmental Protection Agency) has created a series of regulations to which companies must adhere.
+Many countries are mandating more environmental responsibilities from their corporations.
+For example, in the United States of America, the EPA (Environmental Protection Agency) has created a series of regulations to which companies must adhere.
 ISO 14001 helps companies that want to implement these regulations, do so in a cost effective and efficient manner without having to reinterpret and extrapolate systems and procedures in order to comply.

 Why do companies want to pursue An Environmental Management system guided by ISO 14001?

 At its core, environmental management is really a duty of service for generations to come.
 In ensuring that all nations create and operate in a manner that will preserve the earth’s resources and ensure habitability, we have done what is required to support life.
 More specifically, by influencing all nations to act and be a part of this process, we create more of a “level playing field” in which products and services are provided at more of a fair and competitively balanced level.
 Certification to ISO 14001 is a tangible expression of this mission.